tglucksmann/buybitcoinworldwide.github.io/_exchanges/itbit.md

 ## Supported Countries

-itBit supports customers around the globe.
+itBit supports customers around the globe in most countries.
+Texas is the only U.S. state not supported.

 * Table of Contents
 {:toc}